MonikaBarget/GeoHumTutorials/docs_en/Workshop_Maastricht_2025.md

 </p>

 <p>
-  In archives, these maps are usually preserved in the context of more extensive legal records, which is why earlier scholarship assumed they were used as legal evidence.
-However, more recent research suggests that they were rather supportive illustrations of a legal dispute, comprehensible only in conjunction with the textual documents, and that they were also used outside of court contexts.
-(Timpener, 2022) A particularly large number of inspection maps from the early modern period survive from regions along the Rhine, as the Rhine was an important trade route and financial resource through toll and staple rights.
-This made it attractive to all adjacent principalities.
+  In archives, these maps are usually preserved in the context of more extensive legal records, which is why earlier scholarship assumed they were used as legal evidence in their own right.
+However, more recent research suggests that they were rather supportive illustrations, comprehensible only in conjunction with the textual documents.
+Moreoever, they were also used outside of court contexts.
+(Timpener, 2022) A particularly large number of inspection maps from the early modern period survive from regions along the river Rhine, as the Rhine was an important trade route and financial resource.
+Those controlling certain sections of the Rhine could profit from toll and staple rights.
+This made claiming Rhine access attractive to all adjacent principalities.
 Many of the maps created here were artistically ambitious and featured detailed naturalistic elements.
 (Kümper, 2022, p.
 57)
 </p>

 <p>
 Other inspection maps are highly abstract and focus on just a few key features, such as boundary stones.
-The embedded map from the holdings of the Hessian State Archive in Darmstadt (reference HStAD, P 1, 2522) is a relatively abstract sketch from the year 1628.
+The map embedded below comes from the holdings of the Hessian State Archive in Darmstadt (reference HStAD, P 1, 2522) and is a minimalist sketch from the year 1628.
 It shows the approximate borders of the three villages of Angenroth, Gleimenhain, and Fischbach, as well as their proximity to the territories of Hesse-Darmstadt, Hesse-Kassel, and Electoral Mainz:
 </p>

 <a href="https://digitalisate-he.arcinsys.de/hstad/p_1/2522/p_1%232522.jpg" target="_blank">